kimeckert/ESP32-RMT-server/README.md

 __NOTE: Construction in progress__

-Receives an HTTP POST message and decodes commands contained in the message body.
+Receives an HTTP POST request and decodes commands contained in the request body.
 These commands control the RMT peripheral and drive an infrared LED.
 The commands are low-level mark-and-space commands.
 There is no protocol decode implemented in this code.